-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+How do sustainable investments not cause significant harm to any environmental or social sustainable investment objective?

-The Management Company's sustainability policy and the SIMS-S are used to ensure no sustainable investment cause significant harm to any environmental or social sustainable investment objective.
-Issuers are excluded and not available for investment if they:
+The Management Company's sustainability policy is used to ensure no sustainable investment causes significant harm to any environmental or social sustainable investment objective.

+Companies are excluded and not applicable for investment if they:

-- do not comply with international norms and standards - operates in controversial sectors and business areas - · have exposure to fossil fuels or other activities with negative environmental impact considered at risk of doing significant harm to environmental and/or social objectives.
-Apart from the datadriven analysis and exclusion, each sustainable investment will be fundamentally tested not significantly to harm any other environmental or socially sustainable investment objective.
-The Management Company has developed internal tools and processes to assess and consider the negative consequences of the Principal Adverse Impact ("PAI") indicators in Annex I of the CDR 2022/1288, relevant PAIs in relevant PAIs in Tables 2 and 3 of Annex 1 of the CDR 2022/1288.
-However, the indicators are subject to current data availability.
-Together with fundamental analysis, the internal exclusion process, and the internal proprietary sustainability score, they will affect the impact analysis in the do no significant harm ("DNSH") test.
+- do not comply with international norms and standards - operate in controversial sectors and business areas - have exposure to fossil fuels or other activities with negative environmental impact

+The Sub-Fund is also screened for misalignment/obstruction towards the UN SDGs.
+A significant misalignment can lead to exclusion from the Sub-Fund's sustainable investments universe if the issuer is considered at risk of causing significant harm to environmental and/or social objectives.
+Apart from the data-driven analysis and exclusion, each sustainable investment will be fundamentally tested to identify whether it causes any significant harm to any other environmental or social sustainable investment objective.
+The Management Company has developed internal tools and processes to assess and consider the negative consequences of the Principal Adverse Impact ("PAI") indicators in Annex I of the CDR fundamental analysis, the internal exclusion process, and the internal proprietary sustainability score from SIMS-S, affect the impact analysis in the do no significant harm ("DNSH") test.